Troubleshooting Node.js Deploys

 $ heroku config:set NPM_CONFIG_PRODUCTION=false

-If the app is using Yarn, run the following:
+If the app uses Yarn, run:

 $ heroku config:set YARN_PRODUCTION=false